 Leading is the term used in typography to refer to the space between lines of text.
 Leading can have a big impact on how easy or difficult your text is to read, so it’s important to get it right!
 In this blog post, we’ll take a close look at leading and why it’s so important in graphic design.
-We’ll also share some tips on how you can use leading to improve the readability of your own designs.
-So grab a cup of coffee and settle in for a little lesson in typography!

 What is leading in typography?